-Belize has a national information system on drug trafficking and related crimes, including alerts on changing behaviors and modus operandi of criminal organizations.
-The agencies which provide information for the system are the Joint Intelligence Coordinating Center and CompStat.
+Grenada does not have a national information system on drug trafficking and related crimes, including alerts on changing behaviors and modus operandi of criminal organizations.
+However, all records of arrests, seizures and other relevant data are captured in excel spread sheets and are used to complete various questionnaires requested by outside agencies.
+The agencies which provide this information are the Drug Squad and the Criminal Records Office.